Financial management: Relationship with other areas of finance

 The term "financial management" refers to a company's financial strategy, while personal finance or financial life management refers to an individual's management strategy.
 A financial planner, or personal financial planner, is a professional who prepares financial plans here.

 Financial management systems

 Financial management systems are the software and technology used by organizations to connect, store, and report on assets, income, and expenses.

+See Financial modeling § Accounting and Financial planning and analysis for discussion.

+The discipline relies on a range of products, from spreadsheets (invariably as a starting point, and frequently in total) through commercial EPM and BI tools, often BusinessObjects (SAP), OBI EE (Oracle), Cognos (IBM), and Power BI (Microsoft).

+Specialised FP&A products are provided by Jedox, Anaplan, Workday, Hyperion, Wolters Kluwer, Datarails, and Workiva.